bitquery/streaming-data-platform-docs/docs/examples/Matic/matic-transfers.md

 <meta property="twitter:description" content="Get all historical & realtime transfers for an address or a contract, capturing internal transfers, external transfers and token transfers." />
 </head>

-In this section we'll have a look at some examples using the Matic Transfers API.
+In this section we'll have a look at some examples using the Polygon (MATIC) Transfers API.
 This Matic API is part of our Early Access Program (EAP), which is intended for evaluation purposes.
 This program allows you to test the data and its integration into your applications before full-scale implementation.
 Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)